 How Council By-Election Previews Work

 My preview posts include a huge amount of data about the ward(s) facing a by-election.
 This is conveyed via maps and charts.
-Charts are provided in both an interactive Google Chart form which gives the most detail, as well as with a link to an image form which you’ll see posted on social media.
+Charts are provided in an interactive Google Chart form, though for the 2022 elections the same data is available to download in a spreadsheet format for each council area on their individual pages.
+For a preview piece, the data is effectively lifted directly from the relevant page.

 Ward and Polling District Map